katrina-macadams/macadams_katrina_bugs/README.md

 Febuary 24th - 25th, 2024: Wrote full solution for Bug #2, and fixed it using a new function, query selector, loop and conditional statement.

-Febuary 25th, 2024: Reviewed functionality, updated readme.
+Febuary 25th - February 26th, 2024: Reviewed functionality, updated readme.

 ## Credits